fourstix/MCard1802ArduinoV2/README.md

 I wrote Arduino based code to support communication to the 1802 Membership card and to use the Adafruit seven segment display and a hexadecimal keypad to simulate the Netronics Elf.
 I also created code to simulate the original Pixie video as well.

-This code is the second version using a 16 x 2 LCD character display and Teensy 3.2 for Pixie Video.
-The hardware and code design is a bit cleaner.
-A front panel card consists of an MCP23008 I2C 8 bit port expander to drive the 1802 Control lines, a 7400 Quad Nand logic chip for Write Enable logic and inverting the Q line, and an MCP23017 I2C dual port IO expander to communicate with the 1802 Membership card's data in and data out lines.
-A daughter card, provides the video and address line logic.
+This code is the second version of the [MCard1802Arduino](https://github.com/fourstix/MCard1802Arduino) code using a 16 x 2 LCD character display and Teensy 3.2 for Pixie Video.
+In this version the hardware and code design is a bit cleaner.
+The hardware is divided into two cards, a Front Panel Card and a Daughter Card.

-A minimum implementation with could be done with the front panel logic alone.
+The front panel card consists of an MCP23008 I2C 8 bit port expander to drive the 1802 Control lines, a 7400 Quad Nand logic chip for Write Enable logic and inverting the Q line, and an MCP23017 I2C dual port IO expander to communicate with the 1802 Membership card's data in and data out lines.
+The Daughter Card provides the video and address line logic along with support for the MCSMP20J ROM.
+A minimum implementation with an Arduino can be done with the Front Panel card alone.

 Introduction
 -------------